CandyBoat/DSQuestions/PredictiveModeling.md

   * if large N, consider nerual network, gradient boosting method.
 But those type of model needs more computation power and time, so we should also consider this.
   * if small N and large p, then consider dimension reduction, regularization, then use simple traditional model, like regression.
 Or a traditional time series model.

+## 10. How could you collect and analyze data to use social media to predict the weather?
+*